Today I will share with you tips on ways that you can use for how to encourage your goats to drink more water.

 Don’t just think that if the water bowl is full, everything is fine.
 That could not be further from the truth.

 Remember above, I said goats are finicky.
 This is especially true when it comes to their water.
 Other animals may drink that is dusty or dirty or warm.
 Chickens, ducks, even pigs could really care less if their water is a little muddy.

 Dirty or stagnant water will get ignored rather than drank and our goal is to make sure our animals are drinking all the time.

 How to encourage your goats to drink more water every day

 Tip #1 Keep it fresh

 Every single day while you are out doing chores, be sure to dump out all the water from the previous day.
-Even if the bucket is full, dump it out and fill it up with fresh water at least once a day.
+Even if the bucket is full, dump it out and fill it up with fresh water.

 For us and the area we live in, by consistently offering fresh water at all times, our goats drink much more.
 And my goal is to get them to drink-drink-drink.

 Tip #2 Keep it cool in the summer and warm in the winter

 The last thing we ourselves want on a hot summer day is a large glass of warm water.
 By giving your goats a cool fresh bucket you will find them drinking more often.